rayxuan2000/GPT-and-LLM/README.md

 - In the first phase, just let the input go through a simple embedding layer (C,C) [C is vocabulary size].
 When generating new text, a parameter _max_new_tokens_ denotes how many more characters it will generate.

+- **An important mathematical trick in self-attention**:  Use lower trianguler matrix to achieve weighted aggregation.
+Each row is like a batch, we only care about using preceding tokens and current token to predict current stuff.
+So this natural auto-regressive structure can be intuitive.
+In real implementation, this can be achieved by so called "masked_fill".

 ## Conclusion